Yuzurukyun/TsuserverDR/config_sample/README.md

 * **config.yaml**
     - Contains server configuration attributes such as server name, player limit, the port it should use to listen to  connections, whether it should be advertised in the AO master server list, etc.

-* **area_lists.yaml**
-    - Lists the area lists the server supports.
-    - This is the list that is returned when moderators use `/area_lists`.
-No validation is performed to check if some area list is in this list of area lists.

-* **area_templates.yaml**
-    - Lists the area templates area lists can use to generate areas. **Currently unused.**

 * **areas.yaml**
     - Contains the default server area list.
     - This is the area list that is loaded when the server starts, as well as the area list the server falls back to when moderators use `/area_list` on its own.